Equitability and explosive synchronisation in multiplex and higher-order networks: Results

 Similarly, we extend the definition of independent cluster synchronisation to multi-body interactions.
 We call a $\cP$-synchronised solution $\vec\bx$ \emph{$\cP$-independent} if, for every $C \in \cP$, the family of functions

 where $1 \le m \le M$, and $C_1,\ldots, C_m \in \cP$ not all equal to $C$, is linearly independent over the time domain $T$.

-As in the multilayer case, we can show that cluster synchronisation implies dynamical equitability, and an equivalence between dynamical and structural equitability for independent cluster synchronisation (see the SI).
+As in the multiplex case, we can show that cluster synchronisation implies dynamical equitability, and an equivalence between dynamical and external equitability for independent cluster synchronisation (see the SI for precise mathematical statements and proofs).
+In particular, we have that cluster synchronisation can only occur in one of these cases: \begin{itemize} \item there is a linear dependence relation between the coupling functions on trajectories; or, if not, \item the partition of the underlying interaction hypergraph must be externally equitable (Eq.~\eqref{eq:structural-equitability-hypergraph}). \end{itemize}

-This shows why we expect explosive synchronisation to be prevalent in generic higher-order dynamics as well: for a partition to be structurally equitable (a necessary condition for independent cluster synchronisation), the equitability condition must be satisfied simultaneously for each subset of $m$ clusters for all $m$ (Eq.~\eqref{eq:structural-equitability-hypergraph}).

 To demonstrate our theoretical results numerically, we simulated Lorenz oscillators in a hypergraph with 20 nodes, four clusters, and both 2- and 3-body interactions (see the SI for a full description of the system).
 The clusters were chosen such that $C_1$ is (externally) equitable with respect to pairwise but not triadic interactions; cluster $C_2$ is equitable for triadic but not pairwise interactions; cluster $C_3$ satisfy neither pairwise nor triadic equitability; and cluster $C_4$ is the only one that simultaneously satisfy pairwise and triadic equitability.
-The results are shown on Fig.~\ref{fig:error-lowsigma2.png}, which shows the mean square error of the four clusters for a fixed and small value of the triadic interaction coupling ($\sigma_2=0.2$), and varying pairwise interaction coupling ($\sigma_1$).
+The results (Fig.~\ref{fig:error-lowsigma2.png}) show the mean square error of the four clusters for a fixed and small value of the triadic interaction coupling ($\sigma_2=0.2$), and varying pairwise interaction coupling ($\sigma_1$).
 We can see that only cluster $C_4$ synchronises before the whole system does.
-We also note that cluster $C_1$ becomes almost synchronous due to triadic interactions becoming small with respect to the pairwise interactions for which $C_1$ does have structural equitability.
+We also note that cluster $C_1$ becomes almost synchronous due to triadic interactions becoming small with respect to the pairwise interactions for which $C_1$ does satisfy external equitability.

-Finally, we can also prove the reciprocal statement, that is, that the structural equitability of a given partition implies the existence of cluster synchronised solutions, by `lifting' (repeating on each cluster) a solution of the quotient dynamics to the parent hypergraph.
+Finally, we can also prove the reciprocal statement, that is, that the external equitability of a given partition implies the existence of cluster synchronised solutions, by `lifting' (repeating on each cluster) a solution of the quotient dynamics to the parent hypergraph.
 For completeness, we give below the definitions of quotient dynamics for multi-body interactions, with full details included in the SI.

 If $A$ is a square tensor (that is, all indices have the same dimension $N$, for example an adjacency tensor for a hypergraph with $N$ nodes) and $\cP$ is a partition of the set $\{1,\ldots,N\}$ into $K$ clusters, the \emph{quotient tensor} of $A$ with respect to $\cP$ is the square tensor $B$ defined by